Staff

 Archaeologist | Field Director

-Brandon Reimer works in the Environmental Assessment Division.
+Brandon Reimer is part of our Field Director Team.
 Brandon earned his BA with a specialist in Archaeology and a minor in Geographic Information Systems (GIS) from the University of Toronto.
 He holds an Applied Research archaeological license from the province of Ontario and has worked as an archaeologist in Ontario for 5 years.

 Jacob Roberts